kFYatek/bbc-testcards/README.md

   is assumed that the sources were already at the correct gamma; no additional gamma correction is performed during processing (except for the blanking border of the Tuning signal to match the image from a different source).
 * ICC profiles are embedded in each file.
-These are BT.601 and BT.709 profiles, modified to take the limited value range into account.
+These are BT.601 and BT.709 profiles.
   This ensures that the files will be displayed correctly on any color-managed display without any explicit processing (but will also hide any sub-black and super-white content).
-Gamma 2.4 is assumed for non-linear profiles, which means that the images will appear darkened compared to versions rendered as full-range non-color-managed (so assumed sRGB) images.
+Gamma 2.4 is assumed for non-linear profiles, which means that the images will appear darkened compared to rendering them without color management.

 Instructions for converting these files to other, more interoperable formats will be added here at a later date.